General teleportation channel in Fermionic Quantum Theory: Conclusion

-Even though we have provided the lower bound on the optimal teleportation fidelity calculated operationally, finding the exact expression for the optimal teleportation fidelity still remains open.
-Also, the effect of filtering on the twirling invariant parameters in FQT is yet to be figured out.
-In this paper, we establish the fermionic state-channel isomorphism by applying the channel on one half of the resource state with \(\Upsilon\) being unity.
-In this regard, possibility to extend the fermionic state-channel isomorphism with \(\omega_{AB}^f\) still remains open.
+As mentioned earlier, a demonstration of our optimal teleportation protocol is possible with MZM \cite{inprep}.
+However, such realization would require implementation of the restricted clifford twirling group element using braiding of MZM followed by the implementation of standard teleportation protocol \cite{zhou2022}.In recent years, fermionic neutral atom based platform has gained considerable attention for simulating fermionic systems \cite{pnas2304294120}.
+In this context, error correction has also been proposed using Majorana code along with methods to implement braiding gate \cite{zkpl-hh28,schuckert2025}.
+Such platforms are suitable for the implementation of our optimal teleportation protocol \cite{inprep}.

+In this paper, optimality of teleportation fidelity is restricted to the use of maximally entangled basis based measurement.
+However, as shown in case of SQT \cite{ghosal2025}, one can also extend the optimality of fermionic subsystem teleportation including non-maximal entangled measurement.
 Apart from FQT, one may also try to find the optimal teleportation fidelity for quantum information encoded in Bosonic modes.
-Also, general quantum teleportation channel may find its application in Fermionic Quantum Computation in the NISQ-like settings.
+Also, general QT channel may find its application in Fermionic Quantum Computation in the NISQ-like settings.

+Even though PSSR constraint is considered to be fundamental, a more easily realizable fermionic state in experiments comes with number superselection rule (NSSR).
+In this context, fermionic teleportation has been demonstrated using quantum dot spin which possess very high decoherence time \cite{galler2021,small1999}.
+The teleportation protocol utilizes a conditional tunneling process to achieve unit fidelity.
+However, extending such protocol with subsystem dimension \(^nC_{n/2}\) (where \(n/2\) denotes the number of quantum dots per subsystem) will require generalization of the conditional tunneling process.
+Such generalization would help one to specify the optimal fermionic teleportation in the context of quantum dot \cite{inprep}.

 \begin{widetext}